ajmasia/coupon-generator/README.md

 This first versión generate secuentials coupons using a simple configuration file.

-Yo need to config the placed in `services/couponsGenerator/config.ts`:
+It is necessary to configure the service by entering the neneeded values in `services/couponsGenerator/config.ts`:

 ```js
 export default {